bmeg/protograph/README.md

 ## protograph works with typed messages

 Protograph directives are partitioned by type.
-When creating a protobuffer schema you declare a series of message types, and in `protograph.yaml` you refer to these type names when declaring how each message will be processed.
+When creating a protobuffer schema you declare a series of message types, and in `protograph.yml` you refer to these type names when declaring how each message will be processed.

+    # a typed message
+    - label: Individual

 ## each message type has a gid